microsoft/autogen/website/docs/autogen-studio/getting-started.md

 - `--appdir <appdir>` argument to specify the directory where the app files (e.g., database and generated user files) are stored.
 By default, it is set to the a `.autogenstudio` directory in the user's home directory.
 - `--port <port>` argument to specify the port number.
 By default, it is set to `8080`.
 - `--reload` argument to enable auto-reloading of the server when changes are made to the code.
 By default, it is set to `False`.
 - `--database-uri` argument to specify the database URI.
 Example values include `sqlite:///database.sqlite` for SQLite and `postgresql+psycopg://user:password@localhost/dbname` for PostgreSQL.
-If this is not specified, the database URIL defaults to a `database.sqlite` file in the `--appdir` directory.
+If this is not specified, the database URI defaults to a `database.sqlite` file in the `--appdir` directory.

 Now that you have AutoGen Studio installed and running, you are ready to explore its capabilities, including defining and modifying agent workflows, interacting with agents and sessions, and expanding agent skills.